See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 The lifespan of a course certification is five years.
 All courses must be submitted for review again once the initial certification expires.
 Major changes to a previously reviewed course, such as being offered in a different learning management system, requires a new course review.
 Because of the hundreds of courses that must be re-reviewed after migrating from Moodle to Canvas in the Spring 2021 semester, the soft deadline for courses re-reviews is the five-year anniversary of the initial QM review.
 Pacing reviews like this will provide faculty time to migrate and rearrange their course materials as well as provide the CTL and peer reviewers the time necessary to review such a high volume of courses.

-Chairs and deans can require course peer review for faculty as a means of remediation (low SLO numbers, frequent student complaints, low enrollment numbers, and so on).
+Chairs and deans can require course peer review for faculty as a means of remediation (low SLO numbers, high DNF numbers, frequent student complaints, low enrollment numbers, and so on).